 “Just because we can do something, doesn’t necessarily mean that we should.”

-In my scientific project manager role, I was trying to get the research to where it needed to be as fast as possible but I didn’t feel fulfilled.
+In my scientific project manager role, I was trying to get the research to where it needed to be as fast as possible.

-As Superwomen though I was spinning so many plates it felt impossible to stop, surely, they would all come crashing down around me?
-Through coaching and personal development, I started to let go of thoughts and beliefs that no longer served me and examine my unexplored value.
+As Superwoman, I was spinning so many plates it felt impossible to stop, surely, they would all come crashing down around me?
+Through coaching and personal development, I let go of the thoughts, beliefs, and emotions that no longer served me and uncovered a career design strategy.

 Being coached gave me the elusive 40% of myself back, whilst simultaneously unlocking a whole new set of skills and resources I didn’t know existed within me.